asimwe1/rust_chatapp/site/guide/responses.md

 When the error type `E` implements `Responder`, the wrapped `Responder` in `Ok` or `Err`, whichever it might be, is used to respond to the client.
 This means that the responder can be chosen dynamically at run-time, and two different kinds of responses can be used depending on the circumstances.
-Revisting our file server, for instance, we might wish to provide more feedback to the user when a file isn't found.
+Revisiting our file server, for instance, we might wish to provide more feedback to the user when a file isn't found.
 We might do this as follows: